varya/varya.github.com/content/pages/1--design-systems/pattern-journey/index.md

 Design System artifacts whether it is a library of components, UI kit in Sketch, description of UI tokens or pieces of documentation for the visual language are maintained and developed similarly to regular products.
 However, usually, there is a difference.
-Bridging the gap between disciplines and between the teams across the organization, a Design System requires their mutual involvement and contribution to its extending and growth.
-To make this the most successful, Design System needs transparent processes and tools communicating these processes to all the people involved.
+A Design Systems bridges the gap between disciplines and between the teams across the organization, so it requires involvement of all those stakeholders and their mutual contribution.
+To make this the most successful, a Design System needs transparent processes and tools communicating these processes to all the people involved.

-A research made on the real projects I am a part of revealed that the lack of information is the most painful point for the usual Design System users.
+According to a research I made in several oragnizations, the lack of information is the most painful point for the usual Design System users.
 Even well-documented Design Systems face this problem.
-Often a potential design-system contributor does not have a focus on Design Systems as a concept and sometimes even experience in maintaining the libraries.
+Often a potential design-system contributor does not have a focus on Design Systems as a concept and experience in maintaining the libraries.
 At the same time, these representatives of the projects using Design Systems are the most important people to be involved.
 Developing the actual projects, they have the most knowledge about the business needs of the company applications and are much more connected to the users than abstract design-system developers.
 Making these people